shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 3\.
 Conditions of this License

 a.
 Platform Restriction:
-The Licensee's Derivative Work may only be published, shared, or made available on the Permitted Platforms.
-This restriction does not prohibit Non-Public Sharing with Collaborators.
+The Licensee's Derivative Work may only be publicly published, shared, or made available on the Permitted Platforms.
+This restriction does not prohibit the Non-Public Sharing of such Derivative Work with Collaborators.
 Publication on any other platform is not permitted under this license.

 b.
 Attribution to Licensor:
 The Licensee must provide Attribution to the Licensor in each Derivative Work.
 The specific name to be used for Attribution shall be the "[Licensor's Designated Channel Name for Attribution]" or as otherwise specified by the Licensor.